Drop us a note below to get in to contact[contact-form-7 404 "Not Found"]

-Ah Korea – we had so many ideas of what it might or could be, mainly based on a mix of Psy’s Gangnam Style, kimchi and an America’s next top model episode.
+Ah Korea – we had so many ideas of what it might or could be, mainly based on a mix of Psy’s Gangnam Style, kimchi and an America’s next top model episode, which unsurprisingly wasn’t the most accurate cultural representation.
 We croakily walked off the plane (because after that much time sat in economy it’s the only way to describe how you walk) with a whole heap of jet lag and we tried to get ready to tackle the metro system.
 Fun fact, when you press the help button on the Seoul underground gate terminal, you’re treated to an electronic version of Beethoven’s 5th Symphony that blasts out throughout the entire station.

 Luckily for us, we were staying in the bustling university district of Hongdae – the best place for a night on the tiles in Seoul and definitely worth a wander around at night.
 Of course we wanted to get a taste of some authentic Korean food so we made our way to a Jokbal restaurant.
 Jokbal is essentially fatty pork slices served warm, but there are variances – an ultra-spicy version and a shredded mellower one.
 Accompanied with the traditional Kimchi, a spicy noodle salad and our first set of metal chopsticks for the trip.
 Prices seemed reasonable and the food was very tasty.
 Best of all was the surprise at selecting the ‘pale ale’ off the menu to be handed a bottle of Mikkeller – happy days!